software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 11
 >
 > Come up with tasks for the third user story, "As a user I want to be able to edit a reading recommendation so that I can change its information".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 15 to get an idea what the implementation could look like.
+Take a look at the exercise 16 to get an idea what the implementation could look like.

 {: .important-title }

 > Exercise 12
 >
+> Come up with tasks for the fourth user story, "As a user I want to be able to delete a reading recommendation so that I can get rid of recommendations I don't need".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 17 to get an idea what the implementation could look like.

+{: .important-title }

+> Exercise 13
+>
-> 1. Add these three user stories to the "Product Backlog" board as cards in Trello.
+> 1. Add these four user stories to the "Product Backlog" board as cards in Trello.
 The user stories should be initially in the "In sprint" list of the board.
 > 2. Add the tasks to the "Sprint 1 Backlog" board as cards in Trello.
 The tasks should be initially in the "To do" list of the board.
 > 3. Once you start working on task, assign the task to you.
 This can be done by first clicking on the card, then clicking the "Members" button below the "Add to card" and choosing your Trello account.
 A task can also have multiple members.
 The important thing is that each task that is not in the "To do" state should have at least one member assigned to it.